CaptainRich/Social-Net/README.md

 The files in the \controllers directory tie the models and routes together.
 The functions here are the call-backs for the routes, this is where the actual database access happens.

 The primary (parent) data is the 'users' document.
-'Thoughts' and 'Friends' are sub-documents to 'users', and 'responses' (reactions) are sub-documents to 'thoughts'.
+'Thoughts' and 'Friends' are sub-documents to 'users', and 'reactions' are sub-documents to 'thoughts'.

 ## Application Screen Shot